Neuroinflammation

 Research focuses

-• Neuroinflammatory diseases with a focus on multiple sclerosis and stroke
+• Neuroinflammatory and neurodegenerative diseases with a focus on multiple sclerosis, stroke and Alzheimer’s disease

 • Immune function of the choroid plexus